ilovelolla/odin-recipes/README.md

 # odin-recipes
 Recipe Projects
-This is a compilation of Odin Projectsa decentralized-app a decentralized-app
+This is a compilation of Odin Projects